 The flaming stone oven is the heart of the restaurant and house-made flat breads and pitas are the foundation of the menu.
 Pitas arrive to the table as toasty, steam-filled balloons and as far as I'm concerned everything that follows is just an excuse to eat more bread.

 The menu complements the communal eating style.
 The bigger the party, the better the opportunity to sample from mezze like hummus ($7), house-pressed labaneh with zatar ($7) and skewered-grilled eggplant ($8) marinated with romesco, a nutty pepper sauce.

-District Oven is currently open for dinner from 5:30pm on.
-Brunch featuring Middle Eastern staples like shakshouka plus western egg and potato options is to be launched in the coming weeks.
-Take out and private parties are welcome.
+District Social is currently open for dinner from 5:30pm on.
+Brunch features Middle Eastern staples like shakshouka plus western egg and potato options.